 January 2 was when we moved into the hospital for two months.
 The next two months are a blur of chemo and morphine drips and arguments with attending doctors about washed blood and chemo doses and when she can eat something and scans.
 Thank God for her primary liver specialist and oncologist.
 If it wasn’t for them, no doctor in that building would have heard a word I said.
 The nurses were incredible, but I have grown a generally horrible opinion about the whole M.D. profession except for a few who had to EARN my respect.
 The chemo killed her bone marrow… 0 white blood cells for 19 days.
 That means no immune system for 19 days, people.
 Nothing to fight off so much as a hang nail.

 There were days that were great and she played.
 One day I went into the en suite restroom and came out to find out that my 1 year old baby figured out how to unclip the alligator clip holding the fluids to her port access, causing blood to back up and out of the port access…. aka I came out of the bathroom to find my one year old finger painting in her own blood.
-I screamed so loud the nurses heard me on the next unit, but it wasn’t much and she was fine, and after suppressing their laughter, the nurses were able to peel me off of the ceiling.
+I screamed so loud the nurses heard me on the next unit, but it wasn’t much and she was fine, and after suppressing their laughter, the nurses were able to peel me off of the ceiling and get her cleaned up.
 I think they were wondering whether I was going to end up on the “special care” floor (where they send those with mental breaks).
-Cause Damn I was close.
+Cause Dayum, I was close.

 On February 24, 2009, we got a clean scan.
 It was all gone.
 Her liver was still shot, and the liver team wouldn’t transplant her for a year post “remission,” which our oncologist listed as the date of the clean scan, so we had to make it a year before she could be listed for that liver she needed so badly, but the CANCER WAS GONE!
 Because resistant multisystem LCH has an 86% relapse rate, they put her on step down chemos for the next 20 months. two months high dose 2cda, 6 months, one huge pile of oral chemo cocktail, 14 months another, lower dose of a huge pule of oral chemo cocktail.
 Her liver numbers slowly dropped down and she slowly recovered.
 Her liver was still huge.
 She still couldn’t go to school.
 Dan still stayed home with her (we tried the full time at home nanny thing… what a frickin’ nightmare.)

 That was her first bleed.
 Endoscopy led to banding of huge varices and we were back there every 4 weeks for months for the same thing.
-(After that first bleed, there were permanent burns in the floor around her crib where the acidic blood burned through the wood.
+After that first bleed, there were permanent burns in the surface of our hardwood floor around her crib where the acidic blood burned through the wood.
 I’m so glad we sold that house.
-I hated those marks.)
+I hated those marks.

-Anyways, loooooong story short, over the next 3 years, the liver team (not Dr. Egomanic) got her varices under control, her liver lab numbers started to look good, she started to grow, she ate and her blood counts recovered (though not all the way.
+Anyways, loooooong story short, over the next 3 years, the liver team (not Dr. Egomanic) got her varices under control with constant scheduled endoscopies.
+Her liver lab numbers started to look good, she started to grow, she ate and her blood counts recovered (though not all the way.
 She’s likely to always be immunosuppressed… the chemo did a number on her bone marrow).
 Her liver is stable and not needing a transplant right now.
 The damage is there and permanent and she has portal hypertension and can’t ever do contact sports, drink alcohol, and has to be careful with medications for her life.
+Her spleen is huge, and always a rupture risk, but we keep her from anything where she can get hit.
+Her platelets are low.
 And we still don’t know if the damage is so extensive that her liver can’t keep up with her growth during puberty, but we will cross that bridge when it comes.
 If it was too damaged, she’ll probably have to be transplanted then, but I’m optimistic.
 Her labs look so good that I just can’t see that the liver is going to fail in the future.

 Here we are.
 Sophie is 7.
 Going to be 8 in October.
 And she survived.
 She was lucky.
 I should say we were all lucky.
 I still have my baby.
 I can’t believe, looking back, that we were that lucky.
 It was like walking through the caverns of hell holding your child and wishing you could throw yourself in between her and the flames that have you surrounded.
 And sometime in 2014, the “experts” decided it was cancer.
 Finally.